The Best Predictions for Cyber Security in 2017

-Cyber security risks are nothing new, and they aren’t going to stop coming in 2017.
-It is those companies that take a proactive approach to understanding both what’s out there already and what’s coming on the horizon that will be best positioned to protect themselves, their data and their users.
+Cybersecurity risks are nothing new, and they aren’t going to stop coming in 2017.
+It is those companies that take a proactive approach to understand both what’s out there already and what’s coming on the horizon that will be best positioned to protect themselves, their data, and their users.

 Do you have another prediction to add to our list?
 Share the risks you’re keeping an eye on by leaving us a comment below.

 Need help securing your applications from these or other threats?
 Indusface is your one-stop shop to fix all your security issues.
 Contact us to find out how we monitor, detect and protect you from security threats.

 You can start with the AppTrana Free Forever Website Security Scan to find out how it works.